yutatokoi/portfolio/src/content/post/rust-vim-arch-btw.md

 And no, I'm certainly not a massochist who takes joy in torturing themselves.

-But yes, running Arch does mean I have no girlfriend.
+But yes, I happen to run Arch and not have a girlfriend.

 ## Why do all this?